 " . . . just about everything we've learned about the world is neatly tidied away somewhere in a schema.
 I like to think of a schema as a big bed full of slumbering brain cells.
 All the brain cells in the bed represent a different part of the schema.
 So for example, in the schema for dogs you'll find brain cells that when active and awake point out that dogs have four legs.
 Then there are some that hold the information that dogs bark, . . . and others for just about everything else you know about the concept of dogs.
 And they're all tucked up in the same bed.

 Priming a schema is like shaking a few of the brain cells awake.
 Because they're all snuggled up cosily, waking one group of brain cells disturbs the sleep of all the others in the bed, and makes them more likely to wake up."

 So . . . wake up a few brain cells that are to do with being polite, and you also stimulate those that tell you it would be rude to interrupt the student asking the researcher questions (and vice versa if you've stimulated the rudeness schema).

-How can we use this when trying to persuade an audience about something?
+All very interesting, you might say, but how can I use this when trying to persuade an audience about something?

 Well . . .we all have a schema of brain cells about open-mindedness and impartiality.
 Not just about the concept itself, but also memories of when someone didn't give one of our ideas a chance because they wouldn't listen, or of other occasions when we've been wrong about something.
 And they're all slumbering away in the same big bed in your audience's brains.
 What we need to do is wake them up by getting them to think about the very concept of open-mindedness.
 And we do this by talking about impartiality as our opener . . . but in an interesting and intriguing way.